U.K. Mass Shooter Said He Was American, Trump-Supporting Virgin

 Further down in the comments, Davison wrote about conspiracy theories that sound similar to those pushed by QAnon believers, writing: “Scepticism of government is key and everyone should be ready and prepared for anything bad that could happen.
 I am aware much of the government is deeply flawed there are many paedophiles and even reported devil worshipers people that sell us out to foreign countries.”

 Davison’s Facebook likes suggest that he was obsessed with conservative U.S. politics.
-He followed the pages of Trump, all of his children, and several Trump businesses, as well as pages for the NRA, Fox News, Ted Cruz, Ben Carson, and one called “Ted Nugent for President.”
+He followed the pages of Trump, all of his children, and several Trump businesses, as well as pages for the NRA, Fox News, Breitbart, Ted Cruz, Ben Carson, and one called “Ted Nugent for President.”
+In one comment, he expressed his desire to move to the States.

-In a YouTube video posted two weeks before the shooting, Davison was clearly unhappy with how his life had turned out.
+In YouTube videos posted just weeks before the shooting, Davison appears to be deeply unhappy about how his life had turned out.
 Under the username “Professor Waffle,” he refers to people like him as “blackpillers,” incels who believe unattractive men will never be romantically successful regardless of how much effort they put into how they look.
-In the video, he grabs his belly fat and bemoans his lack of motivation to get fitter.
+In one video, he grabs his belly fat and bemoans his lack of motivation to get fit.

 “When you’ve worked so fucking hard, so fucking hard, and you see other fuckers that work nowhere near as hard as you, then you wake up and look at the wall and think ‘Nothing’s changed,’” he says in one clip.
 “I’m still in the same position, same period in life, still a fucking this, that, virgin, fat, ugly, whatever you want to call it.
 What’s changed?
 Nothing.”

+Another video sees Davison spending 14 minutes complaining that he missed out on teenage love because of his weight, and saying that he has no desire to get a relationship with an adult woman.

+“Let’s say I get with a woman my age,” he says.
+“She’s had a million relationships.
+Likely been destroyed and broken and torn apart by a fucking chad.
+She’s probably completely incapable of loving anyone like she did when she was 16, 17, 15, when she first got with that fucking chad.”

-In the comments, he apologized for being negative, and wrote: “Sometimes I just want one big breakthrough or one great amazing thing to happen that will reiningte my passion again.
+In the comments to one of his videos, he apologized to his viewers for being relentlessly negative about this life prospects, and wrote: “Sometimes I just want one big breakthrough or one great amazing thing to happen that will reiningte my passion again.
 I'll keep working towards my goals and fitness but all feels like an endeavour that leads no where.”

+Police have not disclosed the identities of the victims, a possible motive, or explained how the firearm was obtained despite strict gun laws.